samanthaming/samanthaming.com/articles/pictorials/how-to-truncate-a-string.md

-# How To Truncate A String
+# How To Truncate A String in JavaScript

 - [slice()](/basics/string-slice)
 - `+`